 The trigger starts monitoring the resource consumption immediately after addition, and when the usage level exceeds the stated limit, a trigger becomes invoked.
 Subsequently, if the load persists for a defined period, it will be executed, adjusting the number of nodes.

-The embedded application server clustering feature provides replication of sessions between pairs of nodes and eliminates the necessity of additional software or Memcached usage for increasing applications availability.
+The embedded application server clustering feature provides replication of sessions between pairs of nodes and eliminates the necessity of additional software or Memcached usage for increasing application availability.

-Jelastic provides automated session replication between Tomcat, GlassFish and Jetty servers with a help of multicast to gain web application high availability within Java cluster.
-This High-Availability feature can be enabled in the topology wizard while environment creation or tuning.
+Jelastic provides automated session replication between Tomcat and TomEE servers with the help of multicast to gain web application high availability within the Java cluster.
+This High-Availability feature can be enabled in the wizard during environment creation or topology tuning.

 Database Connection to Java Application